pkijowska/Happy-Feet/README.md

 * Bootstrap - for the responsive menu bar
 * Cloudinary - image hosting
 * Heroku - hosting
+* Formspree - to send the message to the owner of the website

 [click to access the project1](https://animalshelter1.herokuapp.com/)